br-imen/sellandbuy/README.md

 <a name="description"></a>
 ### Description:
-SELL&BUY is a web application where users can sell their creations and buy handmade products.
+Sellandbuy is a web application where users can sell their creations and buy handmade products.

 This project helps:
 * the user who practice a hobby, to get an opportunity to sell the production of his practice.